lturnerbio/TURNER_Scripting_Project/README.md

 # cd-hit

-This will remove redundant sequences from our assemblies. cd-hit will also produce a list of protein-families from a given fasta database.
+cd-hit removes redundant sequences from our assemblies. cd-hit will also produce a list of protein-families from a given fasta database.

+Breakdown of option included in script:

+#-i is the input file in fasta format

+#-o is the output destination and file name (two output files: fasta sequences file and list of clusters file)

+#-c is the sequence identity threshold (default is 0.9)

+#-n is the word length paired to -c (check userguide for values, default is 10)

+#-d length of description in cluster list file (default is 20)

+#-M memory limit in mb for the program (0 for unlimited, use queue to assign memory limit)

+#-T number of threads (0 means all CPUs will be used, set CPU limit using queue)

+VERY IMPORTANT:

+The output directory indicated in this script must already be created before running, otherwise the script will abort.
+This can be created using the ``mkdir`` command.

 # BUSCO